xamarin/xamarin-macios/docs/website/mtouch-errors.md

 Please report this issue to the publisher of the assembly package (e.g. nuget author) so this can be fixed in their future releases.

+### <a name="MT0130"/>MT0130: No root assemblies found.
+You should provide at least one root assembly.
+When running --runregistrar, at least one root assembly should be provided.

+### <a name="MT0131"/>MT0131: Product assembly '{0}' not found in assembly list: '{1}'

+When running --runregistrar, the assembly list should include the product assembly, Xamarin.iOS, Xamarin.WatchOS, Xamarin.TVOS.

 ### <a name="MT0132/>MT0132: Unknown optimization: *.
 Valid values are: *

 The specified optimization was not recognized.